JonWatkins/simple-test-mcp-rust/README.md

 A basic demonstration implementation of the Model Context Protocol (MCP) server in Rust.
 This is a simple example showing how to create an MCP server that provides tools and resources for AI agents.

-## What is MCP?

-The Model Context Protocol (MCP) is a standard protocol that enables AI agents to interact with external tools and resources in a structured way.
-It provides a JSON-RPC based interface for:

-- Tool execution (functions that the AI can call)
-- Resource management (files, data, etc.)
-- Structured communication between AI agents and external services

 ## Demo Features

 This simple demo MCP server provides: